Pensions

 The scheme must not have been excluded from being a QROPS.
 Exclusion may happen if the scheme fails to comply with any of the HMRC requirements.
 If this happens the HMRC must inform the scheme manager within 30 days.
 There is an option to appeal this decision.

 HMRC has published a list of ROP schemes.
-This list is published twice a month and should be checked before payment is made to an overseas scheme.
+This list is published twice a month and should be checked before a transfer to an overseas scheme is considered.
 A scheme's name will be deleted from the list as a matter of urgency if it ceases to be a ROPS.
 Due to HMRC confidentiality rules the list does not include those schemes which have not consented to being listed.

 It should be noted that although a scheme may be recognised as a QROPS, local tax laws may not permit a transfer in.